farrokhi/dnsdiag/README.md

 # dnstools
 DNS Diagnostics and Performance Measurement Tools

+Ever been wondering your ISP is messing with your DNS traffic?
+Ever observed any misbehavior with your DNS responses?
+Ever been redirected to wrong address and suspected something is wrong with your DNS?
+Here we have a set of tools to perform basic tests on your DNS requests and responses.
+You can measure the response time of any given DNS server for arbitrary requests using `dnsping`.
+Just like traditional ping utility, it gives you similar functionality for DNS requests.
+You can also trace the path your DNS request takes to destination to make sure it is not being redirected or hijacked.
+This can be done by comparing different DNS queries being sent to the same DNS server using `dnstraceroute` and observe if there is any difference between the path.
+`dnsperf` helps you choose the best DNS server for your network.
+While it is highly recommended to use your own DNS resolver and never trust any third-party DNS server, but in case you need to choose the best DNS forwarder for your network, `dnsperf` lets you compare different DNS servers from performance (latency) and reliability (loss) point of view.

 # prerequisites
 This script requires python3 as well as latest [dnspython](http://www.dnspython.org/).
 Please note that "dnstraceroute" requires a modified version of dnspython module, which is included.
 You just need to run `git submodule update --init`